Precise evaluation of $h\to c\bar{c}$ and axion-like particle production: ALP production in Higgs decay

 \section{ALP production in Higgs decay}

-We start from considering a general ALP with flavor violating couplings to right-handed up-quarks \cite{Carmona:2021seb}.
-For describing such system, the most general effective field theory is given by the following lagrangian
+We begin by considering a general ALP with flavor violating couplings to the right-handed up-quarks \cite{Carmona:2021seb}.
+To describe such a system, the most general effective field theory is given by the following lagrangian